prisma-korea/graphql-schema-generator/README.md

 **Important**

 Currently, using `@prisma-korea/graphql-schema-generator` as package is not working.
 We will fix this soon.
-Until then, you can copy & past your `schema.prisma` in `prisma` folder in this project, and run `pnpm build && npx prisma generate` to see how it works.
+Until then, you can copy & past your `schema.prisma` in `prisma` folder in this project, and run `pnpm dev` to see how it works

+---

 1. Install this package in your project using: